peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
-If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).<i>This parameter can't be null, as the square root function's results are generally not exact for many inputs.</i> (Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).
+ * <i>ctx</i>: The parameter <i>ctx</i>
+is not documented yet.

 <b>Return Value:</b>

 The square root.
 Signals the flag FlagInvalid and returns NaN if this object is less than 0 (the square root would be a complex number, but the return value is still NaN).
-Signals FlagInvalid and returns not-a-number (NaN) if the parameter <i>ctx</i>
- is null or the precision is unlimited (the context's Precision property is 0).
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter "ctx" is null or the precision is unlimited (the context's Precision property is 0).

 ### SquareRoot